nathnp/Nathans-site/content/posts/2024/the-playdate/index.md

 <h2>Wait What?</h2>
 <hr>

 Yep, I bought one of these things.
 A little game system, with a built in crank.
 Why, because I wanted one.
 Simple.
-Well, also because games I wanted to play, finally came the the system.
+Well, also because games I wanted to play, finally came to the system.

 I don't want this to be a "tech" blog.
 But, here's a specs table, at least the ones that matter.
 You can find the full one [here](https://help.play.date/hardware/the-specs/).